swertz/SlowControl/README.md

 # What does the library include ?

-- First automated wifi connection creating AP
+- First automated wifi connection creating Acces Point to enter WiFi Informations || Take previous credentials if it has already connected.
-- MQTT Communication Management - Automatically reconnecting when server is reachable
+- MQTT Communication Management || Automatically reconnecting when server is reachable.
-- Sensors readings independent from Network Connection
+- Sensors readings independent from Network Connection.
-- Event Status Update of others DiSCo Board based on MQTT Subscription
+- Event Status Update of others DiSCo Board based on MQTT Subscription.